scribe-security/actions/README.md

 - Verify trust of a image (local or remote) (see example below).
 - Verify trust of a local directory (see example below).

-## Bomber install
+## Gensbom install
-Action installs bomber locally allowing full access to all the CLI options.
+Action installs gensbom locally allowing full access to all the CLI options.
-Command allows users to utilize bomber in a non containerized envrionment.
+Command allows users to utilize gensbom in a non containerized envrionment.
 - Generate/verify SBOM from docker daemon images
 - Generate/sign local directories (not mapped to the working dir)
 - Use a workflow global cache directory
-- Use bomber functionality not exposed by containerized actions.
+- Use gensbom functionality not exposed by containerized actions.

 ## Input arguments
 ### Bom Action input